rahulT-17/AMLer/README.md

 - `CHAIN`
 - `BIPARTITE`

-### 2. Account-level suspicious activity grouping
+### Account-level grouping

-Alerts are grouped by account instead of being treated as isolated transactions.
-This makes the system better suited for investigation rather than simple transaction filtering.
+Alerts are grouped by account instead of being treated as isolated suspicious transactions.
+That makes the system more useful for investigation than simple transaction filtering.

-### 3. Typology classification
+### Typology classification

-Grouped alerts are mapped into laundering patterns such as:
+Grouped alerts are mapped into patterns such as:

 - `STRUCTURING`
 - `SMURFING`